-Realtime Counselling works for people because they:
+Realtime Counselling by video call works for people because they:

 feel more at ease than they might in a counsellor’s consulting room

 have better access to help, such as ex-pats, those living in remote areas, working unsociable hours or unable to leave their home due to family responsibilities, health or disability

 My role as a counsellor and family therapist is to help you find out what is stopping you from living your life to the full, and to support you in making the changes you want to make.

 I use a person-centred, empathic approach to understand your world and what matters to you.
 It’s important that you feel accepted, not judged or criticised – I’m very aware that it takes courage to ask someone for help.
 We will work as a partnership, agreeing on goals you think you’d like to achieve, and our conversations will be entirely private and confidential (please see Confidentiality Statement).

 Some mental health conditions could require the help of a different professional, such as a psychiatrist – in such cases I’m happy to make a recommendation.

 You’ve been doing your best – but despite your efforts to help your loved one, the problems only seem to get worse.

 Addiction is an all-consuming relationship with a substance or behaviour that is driven by a conscious or unconscious desire to feel something different, which results in a range of harmful consequences.
 The impact of substance misuse on family life can be devastating.
 The stigma of addiction can lead to families becoming isolated and increasingly perplexed and frustrated.

 I’ve supported many people affected by someone’s substance misuse - helping them to understand addiction and to break out of frustrating cycles of communication.
 With new information and insights they begin to find healthier ways of coping and looking after themselves.